Thaddeus-Maximus/methexis/README.md

 - Rerum Novarum by Leo XIII
 - Cappadocian House Proposal by Joel Barstad
 - Ancient & Postmodern Christianity (Essays in Honor of Thomas Oden)
+- The Abolition of Man by C.S.
+Lewis

 ## Decent Works; palatable secular commentary
 - Coming Apart by Charles Murray